 - Nicotine substitutes

-Nicotine is the addictive substance that makes cigarettes hard to quit.
-Some ways to stop smoking such as the nicotine patch, nicotine gum, lozenges, sprays or vaping include taking nicotine to experience fewer nicotine cravings.
+Nicotine is an addictive substance that makes cigarettes hard to quit.
+Some ways to stop smoking such as the nicotine patch, nicotine gum, lozenges, sprays, or vaping include taking nicotine to experience fewer nicotine cravings.
 However, there’s a downside to using these quitting aids and nicotine substitutes.

 If your body has nicotine inside, it is pretty much easier to restart the habit.
 The best way to quit smoking permanently is to stop putting nicotine in your body.
 Avoid these products and if you are already using them or have decided to use them, at least be aware of the dangers of smoking relapse associated with these aids.
 Fortunately, there are natural, non-nicotine, non-harmful ways to stop smoking easily.